Craig-UK/WebDev2Coursework2/README.md

 - [x] Allow staff to update the image of a dish when editing a dish (Current image should appear)
 - [x] Images of the dish should appear on the menus page(dinner or lunch)
 - [x] Images of the dish should appear on the dish details page
+- [ ] Make an 'unassigned menu' where the dishes that were 'removed' from any of the menus go, but are able to be re-added to the menus.
 - [ ] Improve the UI of all pages
 - [x] Deploy Web Application